How To Get Rid Of Voles In Your Yard And Garden [2023]

 Like many other rodents, they enjoy a vegetarian diet, gnawing away at the stems of plants and grass blades.
 Their tunnels tend to be near the surface of a garden or yard because of their preferred food sources.

-When voles are present on your property, you may notice previously healthy plants keeled over with their roots chewed off.
+When voles are on your property, you may notice previously healthy plants keeled over with their roots chewed off.
 Once voles establish a colony, they breed quickly, so controlling the spread is essential.

 Moles